Chart Color Schemes

 Rochedale - Burbank is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rochedale-Burbank is among the most culturally diverse areas in Australia, with 53.9% of its population speaking a language other than English at home and 51.9% born overseas as of 2016 Census data.
-Christianity was found to be the dominant religion in Rochedale-Burbank, comprising 41.6% of people.
-However, Judaism had an overrepresentation with 0.4%, compared to 0.1% across Greater Brisbane during the same period.
+Rochedale-Burbank is among the most culturally diverse areas in the country, with 53.9% of its population speaking a language other than English at home and 51.9% born overseas.
+The main religion in Rochedale-Burbank is Christianity, comprising 41.6% of people.
+However, Judaism is overrepresented, making up 0.4% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity